ilg-physics-ucsb/physics6-manual/6BL/Lab2.md

 <!--PhET Formatting ![Simulation 1](imgs/Lab2/Figure5_Nodes.jpg){width=100% height=600px} -->

-Let's fix the right end of the string and thus create a rigid termination.
+Let&rsquo;s fix the right end of the string and thus create a rigid termination.
 If we drive the left side of the string with a sinusoidal mechanical oscillator (which we will also consider a rigid termination), we generate a wave that will travel down the string.
 As a wave travels on the string, it is continually reflected back and forth between the two boundaries.
 At each boundary, the wave experiences a negative reflection.
 The left-moving and right-moving traveling waves superimpose at all points.

 For most wave frequencies created by the sinusoidal mechanical oscillator, the resulting shape of the string will exhibit a lot of random motion with no discernible pattern, as illustrated in [Fi](#Fi-randomMotion) below.